abisinchan/super-adventure/README.md

 Piano Keys

 ## Description
-This project is from Codecademy and helps developers practice DOM Events with JavaScript.
+This project is from Codecademy and helps developers practice DOM Events with JavaScript by creating a piano player.
+In this project, I have  unsolved, solved, and solved with explanation files to anyone attempting to recreate this project.

 User Story:
 You’re a web developer who has been hired by a music education company.
 This client wants you to create an interactive game to help their beginner-level piano students study.
 Create a piano player with DOM events in JavaScript!